Adam1400/Capture/plan/milestone-1/test.md

 take.
 An example Level 4 - Test Script has been included to illustrate the kind of Test Scripts that will be developed later on in the project.

-All five level of the testing hierarchy will be documented in the [Test Documents](../docs/TestDocs.md) area of our website.
+A desicion for documenting tesing for all five levels is still being decided and will be posted here once the decision is made.

 ### Log issues